 Speech Therapy Assistant Program (STA)

-We have had a very positive start to The Speech Therapy Assistant Program launched in our school this term.
-Last term was spent training our assistants and screening students to see if they would be suitable and benefit from the program.
-This term we have commenced sessions held with our fabulous Education Support Speech Therapy Assistants – Tina Berkley and Janice Woodrow under the guidance and expertise of our Speech Therapist, Mia.
+We have had very positive feedback to The Speech Therapy Assistant Program launched in our school last year.
+Our first year was spent training our assistants and screening students to see if they would be suitable and benefit from the program.
+This year, we have commenced sessions held with our fabulous Education Support Speech Therapy Assistant – Tina Berkley under the guidance and expertise of our Speech Therapist, Ludmilla.

-Based on assessments, Mia prepares an Individual Therapy Plan, Tina and Janice then deliver the lessons to the students.
+Based on assessments, Ludmilla prepares an Individual Therapy Plan, Tina then delivers the lessons to the students.
 Students receive three 30-40 minute therapy sessions per week, which generally results in rapid progress towards speech-language goals.
 The STA program supports Speech Pathologists, who often have very large therapy caseloads and long waitlists, to deliver an effective school-based therapy service.

 Other intervention and supports offered at Epping Primary School: